impierce/ssi-agent/agent_application/docker/README.md

 ## Utilizing the IOTA DID Method
 By default, UniCore uses the JWK DID Method to generate and manage DIDs.
-However, UniCore also supports the IOTA DID Method, which leverages the IOTA Tangle for DID operations.
+However, UniCore also supports the IOTA DID Method, which leverages the IOTA Tangle to store your DID document.
 To enable the IOTA DID Method, set these environment
 variables:
 ```yaml
       AGENT_CONFIG_ISSUER_DID: <your-pre-existing-IOTA-DID>